lukepuplett/notes/economy/narratives-2023.md

 that lefty values have gone too far.
 One meme shows a person who was "in the middle" is now on the right because the left have pushed the left farther out, thus moving the middle to the left.

+This quote captures what's going on quite nicely: _"Woke" is the latest word in the culture wars.
+But most Americans, including most independents, think it means aware of social injustices, not overly PC._

 ## Google Can't Ship Code

 This is new for March 2023 and sprang from Microsoft's work with GPT AI company OpenAI and Bing, and then